Swapna109/Amazon-Website-UI-clone/README.md

 # Amazon-Website-UI-clone
 This is my first project and first step.
-To built a website Author-Swapna Ranjan Sahoo
+To built a website.
+Author-Swapna Ranjan Sahoo